genry86/PhoneGallery/README.md

 # PhoneGallery

-ReactNative project for demonsration purpose.
+ReactNative project for demonstration purpose.

 ### Used Technologies